Cuba

 Why is Cuba famous for cigars?
 That’s what we were wondering when we set out for Viñales, a small town set in a scenic valley in western Cuba, surrounded by rocky karst hills and cliffs.
 The valley is known for growing tobacco using traditional agricultural methods and for its hand-rolled cigars.

 On our first day in Viñales, we headed to the tobacco fields, hoping to catch a farmer at work.
 It wasn’t long before we found what we were looking for: a farmer working in a field of young tobacco plants.
-As we shot photos of this charismatic man in the glow of the afternoon light, we asked him about the process that would turn his plants into cigars.
+As we shot photos of this charismatic man in the glow of the morning light, we asked him about the process that would turn his plants into cigars.

 “All of my tobacco is grown organically, then harvested and dried in that drying house over there, for at least three months,” he explained to us.
 “The government buys 90% of the leaves for a very low price” — to be used in the government-owned factories that produce brand-name cigars.
 “And I get to keep 10%, for the hand-made cigars that I sell locally.”